 Stucco is considered one of the most ancient and popular natural siding types.
 It is made out of water, sand, and cement.

-When it is applied on a stone frame or timber, it becomes durable and hard as a rock.
+When applied on a stone frame or timber, it becomes durable and hard as a rock.
 It can be easily customized to suit your design preferences.

 This type of house siding is normally used before in Mediterranean and Spanish construction and architecture.
 Indeed, it is generally used on huge houses and mansions as it gives a very timeless and luxurious appearance.
 Read more about how stucco compares to siding here.